fraser29/autorthanc/docs/_pages/usage/usage.md

 - Anonymise  dicoms
 - ZIP data.

-*NOTE* : package [miresearch](https://github.com/fraser29/miresearch) is designed to work in combination with autorthanc by watching download directorys for completed data sets to then perform extra post processing steps, e.g. to initiate processing pipelines.
+*NOTE* : package [miresearch](https://github.com/fraser29/miresearch) is designed to work in combination with autorthanc by watching download directories for completed data sets to then perform extra post processing steps, e.g. to initiate processing pipelines.